couchbase/couchbase-exporter/README.md

 #### Local Setup

-If you have Couchbase server running locally, run the command `docker build --tag couchbase_exporter .` to build the image.
+If you have Couchbase server running locally, run the command `docker build --tag couchbase-exporter:v1 .` to build the image.

 Then run `docker run --name couchbase-exporter -d -p 9091:9091 couchbase-exporter:v1`.
 This will run the exporter with the default arguments above.